subashini7/prasanna_web/content/biography.md

 Prasanna's work has been recognized by the University of Colorado Outstanding PhD Award, U.S. EB-1 Extraordinary Ability Classification, Optica Outstanding Paper Award, SPIE Science & Engineering Award, CPIA awards and the GCT Coimbatore Gold Medal.

-Prasanna loves hearing ideas on how he could help accelerate bold endeavors with the potential to change our world for the better.
-Say hello at pras@prashub.com the next time you stumble on one of those endeavors!
+Prasanna loves to hear ideas on how he could catalyze bold endeavors with the potential to make a big difference.
+Say hello at pras@prashub.com the next time you stumble on one of those!